gtraxx/magepattern/README.md

 <pre>
 This file is part of Mage Pattern.
-The toolkit PHP for developer, integrated in SC BOX Copyright (C) 2012 - 2013 Gerits Aurelien contact[at]aurelien-gerits[dot]be
+The toolkit PHP for developer
+Copyright (C) 2012 - 2013 Gerits Aurelien contact[at]aurelien-gerits[dot]be

 #### OFFICIAL TEAM MAGE PATTERN: